cindygraffin-pro/cloud-practitionner/readme.md

 - we can archive events sent to an event bus, and replay them

 **CloudTrail:**
+- track user activity and detect unusual API usage
 - provides governance, compliance and operational/risk audit for the AWS account
 - get an history of events.
-Audit API calls made within account by Console, SDK, CLI and AWS services
+Audit API calls made within account by Console, SDK, CLI and AWS services.
+Also identify user who temrinate an RDS DB instance for ex
 - can put logs from CT to CW Logs or S3
 - a trail can be applied to all regions (default) or a single one
+- CT Insights:
-- CT Insights automated analysis of CT Events
+  - automated analysis of CT Events
+  - Raise alarms whenever the baseline resource numbers are crossed
+  - helps AWS users identify and respond to unusual activity associated with write API calls by continuously analyzing CloudTrail management events

 **X-Ray:**
 - debug performance issues for a serverless application built using a microservices architecture